MicrosoftDocs/OfficeDocs-DeployOffice/microsoft-365-apps/privacy/required-diagnostic-data.md

 #### Office.DesignerApp.App.InsertImageCompleted

-The event log captures essential data regarding the insert image operation on canvas including metrics like performance, quality of service, reliability and errors.
+The event log captures essential data regarding the insert image operation on canvas including metrics like performance, quality of service, reliability, and errors.
 This information is crucial for ensuring image insertion works properly.

 The following fields are collected: